offspot/demo/README.md

 ## Pre-requisites

 Installing this demo requires:

 - a Linux machine (or VM)
 - with Docker (compose is required as well but it is now parted of docker)
 - with Python 3.12 and preferably a venv
+- root access
+- `loop` must be enabled in kernel or module loaded

 If you start from a bare machine, you can:

 - install Docker by following instructions at https://docs.docker.com/engine/install/debian/
 - compile Python from sources by executing the install.sh script
   - tested on Debian Buster 10